noise-lab/Coursera-SDN/assignments/simple_router_acl/README.md

 #### 1. Copy and build the assignment

-* Copy the simple_router_acl directory to the p4facorty/targets folder
+* Copy the `simple_router_acl` directory to the `p4facorty/targets` folder

 ``` bash
 $ cd ~/p4factory/targets
 $ cp -rf /vagrant/assignments/simple_router_acl/ .
 ```

-* Run `make` to test if the simple_router_acl builds properly.
-Note: that there is not acl support in the code at this time.
-You will be adding this support as part of the assignment.
+* Run `make` to test if the `simple_router_acl` builds properly.
+Note: that there is no acl support in the code at this time.
+You will be adding this support as part of this assignment.

 ``` bash
 $ cd ~/p4factory/targets/simple_router_acl